 Election Tax Risks.
 Certain economic risks are inherent in making either a QEF Election or a mark-to-market election.
 If a QEF Election is made, it is possible that earned income will be reported to a U.S. shareholder as taxable income and income taxes will be due and payable on such an amount.
 A U.S. shareholder of our common shares may pay tax on such "phantom" income, i.e., where income is reported to it pursuant to the QEF Election, but no cash is distributed with respect to such income.
 There is no assurance that any distribution or profitable sale will ever be made regarding our common shares, so the tax liability may result in a net economic loss.
 A mark-to-market election may result in significant share price gains in one year causing a significant income tax liability.
 This gain may be offset in another year by significant losses.
 If a mark-to-market election is made, this highly variable tax gain or loss may result in substantial and unpredictable changes in taxable income.
-The amount included in income under a mark-to-market election.
+The amount included in income under a mark-to-market election may be substantially greater than the amount included under a QEF election.
 Both the QEF and mark-to-market elections are binding on the U.S. shareholder for all subsequent years that the U.S. shareholder owns our shares unless permission to revoke the election is granted by the IRS.